Putting Kids First: Choosing Martial Partnerships and Co-Parenting over Divorce

 According to the New York Times, divorce rates have been on a downward trend of late.
 On one hand, this is due to the uncertainty of the pandemic, as couples decide to weather the storm together.
 On the other, it’s because more and more parents are pursuing more modern types of relationships, including marital partnerships and co-parenting agreements.

 Also known as a parenting marriage, a marital partnership is a non-romantic marriage where the parents stay together and live as a family for the sake of their children.
+Also known as a parenting marriage (a concept developed by Susan Pease Gadoua, LCSW), a marital partnership is a non-romantic marriage where the parents stay together and live as a family for the sake of their children.
 From the outside, a parenting marriage looks exactly the same as a traditional marriage.
 When you’re in a parenting marriage, you still go out to dinner and the movies together as a family, for example.

 Though they are difficult for both spouses, marital partnerships deliver a number of benefits to children.
 Not only do they ensure kids have a consistent, stable upbringing, but they also ensure that both parents are present during important activities and events.